ramaikn/SimpleAntiDump/README.md

 - This is just a simple method and need further improvements.

 ## Need Advanced Version ?
-I also offer a **paid and private version** of this anti-dump module with enhanced techniques.
+I also offer a **paid and private version** with enhanced techniques.

 Contact me on Telegram: [@ramaikn](https://t.me/ramaikn)